rust-lang/reference/src/expressions/literal-expr.md

 A literal is a form of [constant expression], so is evaluated (primarily) at compile time.

-Each of the lexical [literal][literal tokens] forms described earlier can make up a literal expression.
+Each of the lexical [literal][literal tokens] forms described earlier can make up a literal expression, as can the keywords `true` and `false`.

 ```rust
 "hello";   // string type